shavez00/restaurant/README.md

 ## Getting Started

 Step 1.
 Git clone the repository</br>
 Step 2.
-If you don't have python installed, [install python](https://www.python.org/downloads/).
+If you don't have python installed, [install python](https://www.python.org/downloads/).</br>
 Step 3.
 Verify your python installation by running the command "python -V" from your command line.
-You should get a response with your version of Python, if not, doublecheck step 2.
+You should get a response with your version of Python, if not, doublecheck step 2.</br>
 Step 4.
-Navigate to the root directory of where you cloned the repository.
+Navigate to the root directory of where you cloned the repository.</br>
 Step 5.
-Run the python command "python -m SimpleHTTPServer 8000" to start HTTP Server.
+Run the python command "python -m SimpleHTTPServer 8000" to start HTTP Server.</br>
 Step 6.
-Launch web browser and nagivate to "http://localhost:8000" Step 7.
-Enjoy!
+Launch web browser and nagivate to "http://localhost:8000"</br>
+Step 7.
+Enjoy!</br>

 ## Using the Restaurant Review App